SAP-samples/cloud-extension-ecc-business-process/mission/scenario/README.md

 # SAP ERP 6.0 (ECC) Extend Business Process Scenario

 ## Description
 The main intent of this scenario is to complement an existing business process in an SAP solution – currently, SAP ERP 6.0, SAP S/4HANA, SAP SuccessFactors or selected SAP Cloud solutions - with additional business process steps.
 This involves adding major logic and/or additional data and goes beyond simple UI changes.

 This application showcases:

 - Building application on SAP Cloud Platform using SAP Cloud Application Programming Model(CAP)
-- Consuming Events from SAP ERP 6.0 on premise using SAP CP Enterprise Messaging
+- Consuming Events from SAP ERP 6.0 on premise using SAP Event Mesh
 - Consuming REST API's from SAP ERP 6.0 on premise using SAP CP Connectivity Service